Combinatorial model categories are equivalent to presentable quasicategories

-\abswhitehead \proclaim Corollary.
-Suppose $\iota$ is a projective cofibration between projectively cofibrant objects in $\smap$ that is weakly equivalent to the map~$\lambda$ in \vobjects.
+\proclaim Corollary. ^^={model-independent simplicial Whitehead} Suppose $\iota$ is a projective cofibration between projectively cofibrant objects in $\smap$ that is weakly equivalent to the map~$\lambda$ in ^!{Whitehead objects}.
 Then a simplicial map~$p$ between Kan complexes is a weak equivalence if and only if the map of sets

 is a surjection of sets.
 Here $\hom$ denotes mapping sets in the category $\smap$.